muhanzhang/NestedGNN/README.md

 Miscellaneous
 -------------

 We have tried our best to clean the code.
 We will keep polishing it after the author response.
 If you encounter any errors or bugs, please let us know in OpenReview.
-Hope you enjoy NGNN and the code!
+Hope you enjoy the code!

 TODO
 ----

-1. Write a doc and plot a graph to explain the NGNN data structure defined in utils.py
+1. Write a doc or plot a graph to explain the NGNN data structure defined in utils.py

 2. Make pretransform to NGNN data structure parallel.